Friday, September 26, 2008

 Not long ago, Tulsa's own Carlton Pearson rebranded his theology with a "Doctrine of Inclusion."
 Simply put, it cuts the gospel off at the knees to give everyone a free pass into heaven.
 No muss.
 No fuss.
 No repentance necessary.
 God has not only paid the bill, he's paid the cover charge.
 Just one question sir, "What, then, is the point?"
 Pack it up and stay home Mr. Pearson.
 Spare us the hefty carbon footprint of your facilities, and save the electricity used to broadcast your services on NPR.

 But, don't order yet!
 There's more!
 In addition to being saved without even really thinking about it, you can have "Your Most Abundant Life Now!"
-Joel Osteen preaches in an easy, breezy, life coach way with just enough "bless me Jesus" to make it sound like a real sermon.
+Joel Osteen preaches in an easy, breezy, bff way with just enough "bless me Jesus" to make it sound like a real sermon.
 Sorry Joel, to single you out.
 In reality, the name it and claim it crowd has been around for a while.
 Google "prosperity gospel" and you'll see a roll call of the usual suspects, Creflo Dollar, Kenneth and Gloria Copeland, Benny Hinn, Joyce Meyer and don't forget, Paul and Jan Crouch.
 The premise is that I can will God's abundance to myself, because if I say it and believe it, God is bound to me to do it.
 Pastor Gary E. Gilley writes of this movement, "In Word Faith religion, the believer is told to use God, whereas the truth of biblical Christianity is just the opposite, God uses the believer.
 Word Faith or prosperity theology sees the Holy Spirit as a power to put to use for whatever the believer wills.
 The Bible teaches that the Holy Spirit is a Person who enables the believer to do God's will."(1)

 Don't call just yet!
 We'll also include a gospel so comfortable, you probably won't even know you're hearing the Word of God.
 The emergent church has a lot of interesting possibilities, but when I read Donald Miller quoted lauding Ann Lamott for being "...like the only Christian writer who can just drop an F-bomb every few pages, and no one notices"(2) I wonder what the congregation is emerging from (or to) exactly.
 If you're reading about spiritual regeneration and you don't notice the "f-bomb", perhaps it's because the percussion of the mortar obliterated your discernment.
 I suppose it's the logical extension of the seeker-friendly movement of the '90s.
 Now, here in the new century it's all about the seeking and not so much what can be found.